 So why on Earth am I sitting here writing about soap?
 Haven’t I got anything better to do on a saturday?

-Soap doesn’t actually work the way we think it does.
+Soap doesn’t actually work the way you think it does.
 It does in fact not kill the germs.
-All it does is loosen the scary germs off our hands, the water then washes them off.
+All it does is loosen the scary germs off our hands, and the water then washes them off.
 At least some of them.

-A research done in 2008 by the University of Westminister shows that drying your hands afterwards is just as, if not more important than the actual hand washing.
-The study showed that drying your hands with a paper towel decreased bacteria on your hands and fingertips by 76-77% (that’s a lot, nearly every germ found on your hand were removed).
+Research done in 2008 by the University of Westminister shows that drying your hands afterwards is just as, if not more, important than the actual hand washing.
+The study showed that drying your hands with a paper towel decreased bacteria on your hands and fingertips by 76-77% (that’s a lot, nearly every germ found on your hands were removed).
 Compared to drying them with one of those high-tech air dryers the bacteria increased by 194-254% (!!!).
 That pretty much doubles the number of germs on your hands.
 So there is no point using the air dryers after a hand wash.
 You might as well just leave it if you have no other option.

-Washing your hands ia critical point in disease prevention, just like your mother told you (she is a wise woman).
-If everybody washed their hands the amount of diseases and deaths in the world would go down.
+Washing your hands is a critical point in disease prevention, just like your mother told you (she is a wise woman).
+If everybody washed their hands, the amount of diseases and deaths in the world would definitely go down.
 A well executed hand wash should last for at least 20 seconds.
 Many people also forget to wash their thumbs and top of their hands (are you guilty?).

 To your left I’ve provided you with an exciting and colorful infographics.
 Just to spice things up a bit, because I could not find a single video on hand washing worth watching (can you believe that?).

 Click on the picture it to make it bigger.
 Enjoy!